 I don't think I've ever seen anything even remotely positive written about this into-the-screen dash-and-shoot game.
 After just a few minutes of playing it, I was ready to join the crowd and rip it for its many apparent flaws.
 The animation and Space Harrier-type field scrolling were choppy as hell, and huge doses of slowdown and flicker didn't help matters at all.
 The weaponry seemed inadequate, as I started off with nothing but a sword-swipe attack, and minor upgrades that allowed my blade to emit little projectiles didn't seem particularly helpful or impressive.
 Worst of all, the controls felt extremely shoddy.

 But things turned around once I made adjustments to those unwieldy controls.
-Changing the run setting from "AUTO" to "KEY" on the title-screen menu made the game feel entirely different (and much better).
+Changing the "RUN" setting from "AUTO" to "KEY" on the title-screen menu (thus ensuring that the sprinting swordsman would hold still unless I was impelling him via the d-pad) made the game feel entirely different (and much better).
 On AUTO, my clumsy samurai fell from platforms, got stuck on poles, and bumped into bosses.
 KEY allowed me so much more control over the unfortunate hero.
 And following my discovery of manageable controls, other bright spots became evident.

 You'll need those upgrades to contend with even the standard stage villains, whom you'll find yourself baiting into position before destroying or evading completely.
 The stages themselves are more than just flat pseudo-3D affairs.
 You'll have to make tricky speed runs and avoid numerous danger spots.
 Underworlds and warp zones provide alternative routes through some sections.
 Power-up locations are not always immediately evident.
 You'll need to get dialed in and learn the levels inside and out.